 Instructions

-- Remove saucepan from heat; stir in lemon juice.
-Let sit until mixture is cooled slightly and skin forms on top, about 20 minutes.
-Strain through fine-mesh strainer into bowl; discard zest.
-Divide mixture evenly among 4 individual serving glasses or 6 individual ramekins.
+- Remove the saucepan from heat; stir in lemon juice.
+Let sit undisturbed until the mixture is cooled slightly and skin forms on top for about 20 minutes.
+Strain through a fine-mesh strainer into a bowl; discard the zest.
+Divide the mixture evenly among 4 individual serving glasses or 6 individual ramekins.
+(See Tip 2)

 - Refrigerate, uncovered, until set, at least 3 hours.
 Once chilled, possets can be wrapped in plastic wrap and refrigerated for up to 2 days.
 Unwrap and let sit at room temperature for 10 minutes before serving.
 If desired, garnish with whipped cream and raspberries.